Dance World Cup – 2025 Rules – Updated September 2024

 KDV Children Duet/Trio Song and Dance 2 OR 3 2 MIN 30 SEC 13 years and under

-KDH Children Duet/Trio Street Dance and Commercial 2 OR 3 2 MIN 13 years and under
+KDH Children Duet/Trio Street Dance 2 OR 3 2 MIN 13 years and under

 KQB Children Quartet Ballet – any style 4 2 MIN 30 SEC 13 years and under